 You can’t argue with tender, moist, flavorful and stress-free.
-That sums up Sous Vide Turkey Thighs glazed with maple syrup, Balsamic, Dijon and orange zest.
-I know there are a lot of turkey dark meat doubters out there, but you just might change you mind when you taste these turkey thighs.
+That sums up sous vide turkey thighs glazed with maple syrup, Balsamic, Dijon and orange zest.
+I know there are a lot of turkey dark meat doubters out there, but you just might change your mind when you taste these turkey thighs.

 Roasted turkey thighs can be chewy, tough and stringy.
 The sous vide method creates a whole different universe for thighs.
 And the best part is they only take about 20 minutes of hands on time.

 I have tried this recipe with bone-in turkey thighs.
 I recommend removing the bone before you start for more even cooking, super easy slicing and a much better presentation.
 Here’s a video on how to debone and turkey thigh.
 Or, ask your butcher to do it.